 Chapters 2 and 3 cover issues of measurement of outcome frequency and measures of association.
-In Chapter 2, absolute measures of outcome frequency and their calculation methods are reviewed, including the person-time approach for the calculation of incidence density, and both the classic life table and the Kaplan-Meier method for the calculation of cumulative incidence.
+In Chapter 2, absolute measures of outcome frequency and their calculation methods are reviewed, including the person-time approach for the calculation of incidence density and both the classic life-table and the Kaplan-Meier methods for the calculation of cumulative incidence.
 Chapter 3 deals with measures of association, including those based on relative (e.g., relative risk, odds ratio) and absolute (attributable risk) differences.
 The connections between measures of association obtained in cohort and case-control studies are emphasized.
 In particular, a description is given of the different measures of association (i.e., odds ratio, relative risk, rate ratio) that can be obtained in case-control studies as a function of the control selection strategies that were introduced in Chapter 1.

-Chapters 4 and 5 are devoted to threats to the validity of epidemiologic studies, namely bias and confounding.
+Chapters 4 and 5 are devoted to threats to the validity of epidemiologic studies-namely, bias and confounding.
+The "natural history" of a study is discussed, which allows distinguishing between these two concepts.
 In Chapter 4, the most common types of bias are discussed, including selection bias and information bias.
 In the discussion of information bias, simple examples are given to improve the understanding of the phenomenon of misclassification resulting from less-than-perfect sensitivity and specificity of the approaches used for ascertaining exposure, outcome, and/or confounding variables.
 This chapter also provides a discussion of cross-sectional biases and biases associated with evaluation of screening procedures; for the latter, a simple approach to estimate lead time bias is given, which may be useful for those involved in evaluative studies of this sort.
 In Chapter 5, the concept of confounding is introduced, and approaches to evaluate confounding are reviewed.
-Special issues related to confounding are discussed, including the distinction between confounders and intermediate variables, residual confounding, and the role of statistical significance in the evaluation of confounding effects.
+Special issues related to confounding are discussed, including the distinction between confounders and intermediate variables, residual confounding, the role of statistical significance in the evaluation of confounding effects, and the use of negative controls.

 Interaction (effect modification) is discussed in Chapter 6.
 The chapter presents the concept of interaction, emphasizing its pragmatic application as well as the strategies used to evaluate the presence of additive and multiplicative interactions.
 Practical issues discussed in this chapter include whether to adjust when interaction is suspected and the importance of the additive model in public health.
+A new flow chart is presented at the end of the chapter summarizing the main steps in the evaluation of interaction.

 The next three chapters are devoted to the approaches used to handle threats to the validity of epidemiologic results.
-In Chapter 7, strategies for the adjustment of confounding factors are presented, including the more parsimonious approaches (e.g., direct adjustment, Mantel-Haenszel) and the more complex (i.e., multiple regression, instrumental variables, Mendelian randomization, and propensity scores).
-Emphasis is placed on the selection of the method that is most appropriate for the study design used (e.g., Cox proportional hazards for the analysis of survival data or Poisson regression for the analysis of rates per person-time).
-Chapter 8 reviews the basic quality-control strategies for the prevention and control of measurement error and bias.
+In Chapter 7, strategies for the adjustment of confounding factors are presented, including the more parsimonious approaches (e.g., direct adjustment, Mantel-Haenszel) as well as the more complex approaches (i.e., multiple regression, instrumental variables, Mendelian randomization, and propensity scores).
+Emphasis is placed on the selection of the method that is most appropriate for the study design used (e.g., Cox proportional hazards for the analysis of survival data and Poisson regression for the analysis of rates per person-time).
+Chapter 8 reviews the basic quality control strategies for the prevention and control of measurement error and bias.
 Both qualitative and quantitative approaches used in quality control are discussed.
-The mostoften used analytic strategies for estimating validity and reliability of data obtained in epidemiologic studies are reviewed (e.g., unweighted and weighted kappa, correlation coefficients) in this chapter.
+The most-often used analytic strategies for estimating validity and reliability of data obtained in epidemiologic studies are reviewed (e.g., unweighted and weighted kappa, correlation coefficients) in this chapter.
 In Chapter 9, the key issue of communication of results of epidemiologic studies is discussed.
 Examples of common mistakes made when reporting epidemiologic data are given as a way to stress the importance of clarity in such reports.